jonfunk21/ML4Proteins/01_FFNN/README.md

 Where $w_{ji}$ is the weight connecting the $i$-th input to the $j$-th neuron, and $b_j$ is the bias for the $j$-th neuron.
 The output of the entire hidden layer, then, is a vector $\vec{h} = [h_1, h_2, ..., h_m]$.

-This layering and interconnectivity allow neural networks to learn complex, non-linear relationships.
+This layering and interconnectivity allow neural networks to learn complex relationships.
 Each layer captures different aspects of the data, building upon the previous layers’ outputs.
 In the context of protein engineering, you can think of each layer as analyzing different levels of complexity in the protein structure and function relationships, from primary sequences to higher-order interactions.

 ### Introducing Non-Linearity in ANNs
 The true strength of neural networks in modeling complex biological phenomena lies in their ability to introduce non-linearity into the system.
 This is achieved through what we call activation functions.
 Let's denote an activation function by $\sigma$.
 It is applied to the output of each neuron, transforming the linear combination of inputs and weights into a non-linear output.
 This is crucial because most biological processes, including those in protein engineering, exhibit non-linear characteristics and cannot be accurately modeled with linear equations alone.